kuperiu/vault-k8s-github-action/README.md

 # vault-k8s-github-action

 ## Description
-A github action that enables you to fetch a vault secret using a K8S service account and set it as an output
+A github action that enables you to fetch a vault secret using a K8S service account and set it as an environment variable

 ## Example
 ```yaml